Kubic-C/spock_engine/README.md

 # Spock

-this game engine uses (almost) entirely flecs for handling data and reading/writing data.

-spock is a game engine being developed for a game called synther, it's specifically tailored for it, some code inside the engine may include code that you will not use.
+spock is a game engine being developed for a game called synther, it's specifically tailored for it, you may find some features ... unconventional.

-***This engine is still undergoing many changes, and it will take while to develop a stable and non changing API.
-ENUMs, class names, struct names, the internal structure of the engine as a whole all could change so please keep that in mind when using***

 Current feature list:
 - basic sound, can play mp3 and wav files